 Dean Petrich, Registered Piano Technician

 Dean Petrich, RPT, has been servicing pianos since 1973.
 Dean is skilled in many ways.
 He is precise, meticulous, and accurate.
 He has a keen ear and pays close attention to detail.
 He can troubleshoot and repair just about anything on any piano, and usually has the needed parts on hand.
 If not, he has the resources and capability to solve any piano issue.
+Over the years Dean has received countless compliments for his tunings, at which he excels.

 Dean has held every office in the Seattle Chapter of the Piano Technicians Guild, including being President for two consecutive years.
-Dean maintains the library and archives of the PTG seminars convention and technical presentations and is interested in combining efforts with other chapter archivists and PTG Journal collectors.
-He also maintains the chapter web site.
-Over the years Dean has received countless compliments for his tunings, at which he excels.
+Currently he is Vice President.
+Dean maintains the Seattle Chapter library and archives of the chapter PTG seminars, conventions, and technical presentations and is interested in combining efforts with other chapter archivists and PTG Journal collectors.

 Aural and Electronic Tuning

 To be able to tune by ear takes years of training and practice.
-Even with a tuning aid, the skill of moving the hand and the tuning hammer is an art that must be aquired by knowledge, skill, and repetition.
+Even with a tuning aid, the skill of moving the hand and the tuning hammer is an art that must be acquired by knowledge, skill, and repetition.
 Increasingly fewer piano technicians have mastered the art of aural tuning.
 Dean is one of the remaining few.